prudent-rs/prudent/README.md

 ## Scope

 Rust is a rich language and it allows complex statements/expressions. `prudent` tries to be flexible, but it also needs to be manageable and testable.
-So, there may be code that `prudent` doesn't accept.
+So, there may be code that `prudent` doesn't accept (please do report it).
 Most likely if it involves advanced pattern matching.

 `prudent` is to help you make `unsafe` code stand out more.
-Mixing `unsafe` with advanced or complex syntax may sound exciting, but it makes reading the code difficult.
+Mixing `unsafe` with advanced pattern matching or other complex syntax may sound exciting, but it makes reading the code difficult.
 Can that be an opportunity to refactor?

 # Zero cost